mepley1/tweet-assist/README.md

 ![Screenshot](https://raw.githubusercontent.com/alienemoji/tweet-assist/master/screenshot.png)

 For now, only authenticates and makes tweets.
-Saves keys so you only need to enter them once.
+Saves keys (pickle) so you only need to enter them once.
 Other functionality in progress.

 To do: